Lemons N Lyme

 1. When ready to assemble, spread the coconut cream in an even layer over the shortcake base.
 Next, top with the sliced strawberries and peaches.
 Lastly, drizzle on the strawberry sauce.
 Slice and enjoy!

-gluten free strawberry shortcake cake
+gluten free vanilla cake

 gluten free peach and strawberry shortcake